This post is brought to you in part by The Home Depot.

 Buuut….like any great outdoor project, what started out looking fabulous, fast forward 12 months later, and it looked like a broke-down yard for people who have neglected their yard.
 It’s inevitable: the sun fades things…the trees shed their gunk…and the weeds take root.

 Sometimes projects are just like that, aren’t they?
 You start PART 1 of a project, thinking it’s all the rage and so wonderful….only later to realize that you’ve got to tackle PART 2.
 That’s exactly how this project was–split into parts.
-In fact, I am thinking that there are some perennials that I would love to plant along the DIY fire pit gravel walkway.
+In fact, I am thinking that there are some perennials that I would love to plant along the DIY fire pit gravel and stone walkway.
 So there could very well be a PART 3 of this project. 😉 For now, this is how PART 2 turned out!
 Big improvement, eh??

 Since this project was split over two springs, I’ll go ahead and split this post into two parts as well.